 Statistics Portugal interviewers are duly accredited.
 In case of doubt, you should contact the services of the RA 2019 of the region where you are located.

-Only Portugal carries out the census in 2019, and derogation has been granted to this effect to avoid overlap with the population and housing censuses.
-All other Member States will carry their RA in 2020.
+Only Portugal carries out the Agricultural Census in 2019, and derogation has been granted to this effect to avoid overlap with the population and housing censuses.
+All other Member States will carry their Agricultural Census in 2020.

 The RA collects data from all agricultural holdings while the IEEA is a survey of a representative set of these units (sample).
 EU legislation (Regulation (EC) nº 1166/2008) requires two IEEA surveys to be carried out after the RA 2009.
 The main objectives of the IEEA are: